Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 You may want categories of legality for your game, so here are some legality aspects.
 These are exactly the sort of things which would increase the opposition for a roll to acquire such an item.

-{Restricted}​—items are harder to get because they require licensing and permission.
+:aspect[Restricted]​—items are harder to get because they require licensing and permission.
 For example, you can't just buy explosives unless you are, say, a demolition contractor, and faking all the data to prove you are such a thing is going to take some work.

-{Illegal}​—means no one allowed to own, sell, trade, possess, or produce the item.
+:aspect[Illegal]​—means no one allowed to own, sell, trade, possess, or produce the item.

-{Military}​—hardware is especially hard to get your hands on, but it's also usually more advanced and robust then civilian gear.
+:aspect[Military]​—hardware is especially hard to get your hands on, but it's also usually more advanced and robust then civilian gear.

 ### Skills